Clarkson-Applied-Data-Science/bhojanha-taxi/README.md

 Output :
 ['medallion', ' hack_license', ' vendor_id', ' rate_code', ' store_and_fwd_flag', ' pickup_datetime', ' dropoff_datetime', ' passenger_count', ' trip_time_in_secs', ' trip_distance', ' pickup_longitude', ' pickup_latitude', ' dropoff_longitude', ' dropoff_latitude']

+# Description of Fields

+Output:

+medallion: It is a transferable permit in the United States allowing a taxicab driver to operate.

+hack_license: Taxi license number.

+vendor_id: The unique sequence which is assigned to each vendor in order to establish a record keeping and tracking system.

+rate_code: Rate code is taxi's meter setting.

+store_and_fwd_flag: This flag indicates whether the trip record was held in vehicle's memory before sending to the vendor, aka "store and forward, because the vehicle did not have a connection to the server.

+picup_datetime & dropoff_datetime: Date and time for a particular trip's pickup and dropoff respectively.

+passenger_count: Number of customer for that trip.

+trip_time_in_secs: Recorded total trip time in seconds.

+trip_distance: Recorded total trip distance.

+pickup_longitude & pickup_latitude: The exact location from where the passenger were picked.

+dropoff_longitude & dropoff latitude: The exact location to where the passenger were dropped.

 # Sample Data
 Output: